KDB Daruttaqwa

-KDB Daruttaqwa (09) is the fourth and last ship of the Darussalam-class offshore patrol vessels.
+KDB Daruttaqwa (09) is the fourth and final ship of the Darussalam-class offshore patrol vessels in the Sultanate of Brunei Darussalam.
 The vessel is in active service in the Royal Brunei Navy (RBN).

-OPV program
+Offshore patrol vessel programme

-Brunei ordered the Darussalam class from Lürssen, the same company that Brunei contracted to sell the Nakhoda Ragam-class corvettes, and the first two vessels were delivered in January 2011.
-The second batch of two ships were delivered by 2014.
+Brunei Darussalam ordered the Darussalam-class offshore patrol vessels from Lürssen Werft, the same company that Brunei contracted to sell the contract-disputed Nakhoda Ragam-class corvettes.
+The first two vessels were delivered in January 2011.
+The final ship of the second batch of two ships were delivered by 2014.